top of page

 Eric Lafoy04.jpg

 In his work Eric creates an escapist world that is populated with imaginings, fantasies and phantasms.
-These build into a landscape of excess, pointing to and shattering the mundane details that prop up everyday life.
-His objects of desire flex and morph into figures that dissolve into abstraction.

 Music is in his paint.
 Eric “gets dirty” by muting the daily bombardment of images and news and tuning into the soundtrack in his head, freeing the paint to literarily explode in vibrant colours, forms and energetic, frenzied lines.
 Eric’s opportunistically-observed creations await definition as eroticism and female forms voyeuristically emerge; skin, flesh, dark lips and sumptuous curves.
+Stepping back, other facets of Eric’s work begin to surface as he pulls this intimate erotic

 The world doesn't make sense, so why should I paint pictures that do?